Go Back

 • Please read all the information above plus step-by-step photos.

-• Mix the flours together in a bowl then tip it out onto your bench.
+• Tip the flour out onto your bench.
 Create a well in the centre of the flour mound, I use the bottom of a bowl to do this so it is nice and firm.

 • Tip the eggs into the well and start to whisk them with a fork, breaking up the yolks and gradually incorporating the flour from around the sides into the middle.